ThinkRedstone/Campaign/Setting.md

 get.
 It houses mostly damned souls, looking for solace in their last days.

 The city is sparsely populated in comparison to its size.
+The walls are much thicker than is usual, and surround the city from all directions- including the sheer cliff at the very edge.

 ### Leader: Gan Distantshine
 Elf, damned to Avernus because he massacred the most of the Church of Obelisk,